zaborowska/documentation/Geant_in_FCCSW.md

 The differences between configuration file of the fast simulation (config/geant_fastsim.py) and the full simulation:

   * simulation in Geant with different properties
+    - simulation type is specified in a property "simtype"
+    - name of the tool used for smearing is specified in a property "smearingtoolname"

             geant4simulation = Geant4Simulation("Geant4Simulation", simtype="fast",
                                                 smearingtoolname = "SimpleSmear")